Iker Kortajarena

-Iker Kortajarena Canellada (born 21 June 2000) is a Spanish professional footballer who plays as an attacking midfielder for SD Huesca.
+Iker Kortajarena Canellada (born 21 June 2000) is a Spanish professional footballer who plays as an attacking midfielder for Saudi Pro League club Al-Kholood Club.

 Club career

 Born in Oiartzun, Gipuzkoa, Basque Country, Kortajarena was a Real Sociedad youth graduate.
 He made his senior debut with the C-team on 16 February 2019, coming on as a second-half substitute for Daniel Garrido in a 0–0 Tercera División home draw against SD Beasain.

 Kortajarena scored his first senior goal on 13 April 2019, netting the C's fourth in a 4–1 home routing of Pasaia KE.
 During the 2020–21 campaign, he scored nine goals as the C-side achieved promotion to Segunda División RFEF.

 Kortajarena made his professional debut with the reserves on 4 September 2021, coming on as a second-half substitute for Luca Sangalli in a 0–1 away loss against FC Cartagena in the Segunda División championship.
 He was definitely promoted to the B-side ahead of the 2022–23 season, with the club now in Primera Federación.

 On 29 June 2023, Kortajarena signed a two-year contract with SD Huesca in division two.
+He scored his first professional goal on 21 December, netting his team's third in a 3–0 home win over FC Cartagena.

+On 31 January 2026, Kortajarena left Huesca after paying his release clause, and signed a three-and-a-half-year deal with Saudi Pro League club Al-Kholood Club two days later.